Afcon stampede: Six reported dead in Yaounde stadium crush

 GOAL on the scene witnessed Red Cross medics attending to patients attached to electrocardiogram machines, wrapped in silver foil having found themselves involved in the crush.

-One young supporter—a young teenager—was wheeled from the players’ medical room to a waiting ambulance on a stretcher, before being taken to a nearby medical facility.
+One young teenage supporter was wheeled from the players’ medical room to a waiting ambulance on a stretcher, before being taken to a nearby medical facility.

 Medical staff at the stadium appeared in various states of distress in the aftermath of the incident, but were only able to share that they were hopeful that those victims who were transported to hospital in time would receive the treatment they required to pull away from danger.